-Cardiomyopathy refers to diseases of the heart muscle.
-These diseases have many causes, signs and symptoms as well as treatments.
+Cardiomyopathy is a disease of the heart muscle that makes it harder for the heart to pump blood to the rest of the body.
+The various types of the disease have many causes, signs and symptoms as well as treatments.
 In most cases, cardiomyopathy causes the heart muscle to become enlarged, thick or rigid.
 In rare instances, diseased heart muscle tissue is replaced with scar tissue.

 As cardiomyopathy worsens, the heart becomes weaker.
 The heart becomes less able to pump blood throughout the body and incapable of maintaining a normal electrical rhythm.
 The result can be heart failure or irregular heartbeats called arrhythmias.
 A weakened heart also can cause other complications, such as heart valve problems.